FilenCloudDienste/filen-cli/README.md

 - `--w-hostname`: which hostname the server should be started on (default is 0.0.0.0)
 - `--w-port`: which port the server should be started on (default is 80 or 443)
 - `--w-auth-scheme`: the authentication scheme the server should use, "basic" or "digest" (default is basic)
-- `--threads`: enables clustering, number of threads to use for the server (default is no clustering; explicitly set to 0 to set by CPU core count)
+- `--w-threads`: enables clustering, number of threads to use for the server (default is no clustering; explicitly set to 0 to set by CPU core count)

 ### Proxy mode